marcintreder/relevel-landing-page/src/pages/policies/privacy-policy.md

 * We may practice profiling to assess if you have already subscribed to our Service and target you with relevant advertisements of Relevel products or the Services features but we don’t make material decisions upon the profiling results; Shall you have any privacy related complaints or suggestions, you may contact us at hello@relevelapp.com; it’s best to contact Relevel as the first step; you also have the right to lodge a complaint with a supervisory authority relevant for your country (for EU individuals see this [link](https://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm);

-* Please be informed that Relevel does comply with the EU-U.S. and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from Individual Customers in the European Union member states or Switzerland to the United States, as stipulated in the “Relevel Privacy Shield Framework Policy”, accessible via Site at https://www.relevelapp.com/privacy-shield.

-* Relevel has certified that it adheres to the Privacy Shield Privacy Principles of Notice, Choice, Accountability for onward transfer, Security, Data Integrity and Purpose Limitation, Access, Recourse, Enforcement and Liability.
-Shall there be any conflict between the policies in this privacy policy and the Privacy Shield Privacy Principles, the Privacy Shield Privacy Principles shall prevail.
-To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov.

-* You can also verify yourself our participation in the Privacy Shield program and validity of our entry by searching us on the Privacy Shield List that you can find [here](https://www.privacyshield.gov/list).

-* The Federal Trade Commission (FTC) has jurisdiction over Relevel’s compliance with the Privacy Shield and the Relevel shall be subjected to the investigatory and enforcement powers of the FTC.

 Each of the above principles may be further explained below.
 If you have any questions about this Privacy Policy – please be advised that you can also contact us any time at hello@relevelapp.com.

 ## 2. The information we collect